ckan/ckanext-validation/README.md

 In these cases, the API key for the site user will be passed as part of the request (or alternatively `ckanext.validation.pass_auth_header_value` if set in the configuration).

-As this involves sending API keys to other extensions this behaviour can be turned off by setting `ckanext.validation.pass_auth_header` to `False`.
+As this involves sending API keys to other extensions, this behaviour can be turned off by setting `ckanext.validation.pass_auth_header` to `False`.

 Again, these settings only affect private resources when using a cloud-based backend.